ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 > <hands-on-title> AB1 to FASTQ files and trim low quality ends </hands-on-title>
 >
 > Do these steps twice !!
-We have Froward and Reverse sequence data collections, do these steps starting with each "(filtered)" data collections
+We have Froward and antisense (reverse) sequence data collections, do these steps starting with each "(filtered)" data collections
 >
 > 1. {% tool [ab1 to FASTQ converter](toolshed.g2.bx.psu.edu/repos/ecology/ab1_fastq_converter/ab1_fastq_converter/1.20.0) %} with the following parameters:
 >    - {% icon param-collection %} *"Input ab1 file"*: `(filtered) output collection` (output of **Filter collection** {% icon tool %})